wangonya/wangonya.com/content/blog/django-todo-api.md

 This model will create a table for us with `todo` and `done` columns to save our data.
-The `todo` column will save the actual todo, and the `done` column will save the status -- whether it\'s done or not.
-Notice that it is a `BooleanField`, meaning we\'ll save `True` when done or `False` when not done, which is the default.
+The `todo` column will save the actual todo, and the `done` column will save the status -- whether it's done or not.
+Notice that it is a `BooleanField`, meaning we'll save `True` when done or `False` when not done, which is the default.

 Now all we need to do is run `makemigrations` to notify